How to make a cigar humidifier

 Related Projects for Cigar Enthusiasts

 If you’re enjoying the DIY route, why not build a full humidor using an old wine cooler?
-It’s a trendy project, and with proper waterproofing, you could perfectly house around 100 sticks.
+It’s a trendy project, and with proper waterproofing, you could perfectly house around 100 palas.

 For expanded knowledge, I always recommend articles that dive into optimal aging techniques, selecting the right cigars, and best practices for seasonal adjustments in humidity control.